Does the $\ell_1$-norm Learn a Sparse Graph under Laplacian Constrained Graphical Models?: Experimental Results

 \subsection{Synthetic Data}

-For experiments on synthetic data, we consider two types of graphs: Barabasi-Albert graphs of degree one \citep{albert2002statistical}, also known as tree graphs, and modular graphs.
-Estimating tree graphs is a crucial task that has an impact in the performance of many data intensive applications such as image segmentation \citep{wu1993optimal}.
+For experiments on synthetic data, we consider two types of graphs: Barabasi-Albert graphs of degree one \citep{albert2002statistical}, and modular graphs.
+Estimating tree graphs is a crucial task that has an impact in the performance of many applications such as image segmentation \citep{wu1993optimal}.
 Modular graph consists of a connected graph which contains clusters of nodes that share similar properties.
 The sparsity level in modular graphs are twofold: (1) intra-modular and (2) inter-modular.
 The first one refers to the number of connections among nodes that belong to the same module, whereas the second one refers to the number of connections among nodes in different modules.
 Modular graphs have been applied to a myriad of social network tasks such as community detection \citep{fortunato2010community}.

-We generate the data matrix $\bm{X} \in \mathbb{R}^{p \times n}$ with each column of $\bm X$ independently drawn from L-GMRF (See Definition \ref{def-LGMRF}) with $\bm \Theta = \mathcal{L} \bm w^\star$, where $\bm w^\star$ contains the true weights from Barabasi-Albert graphs of degree one and modular graphs.
+We generate the data matrix $\bm{X} \in \mathbb{R}^{p \times n}$ with each column independently sampled from LGMRF with $\bm \Theta = \mathcal{L} \bm w^\star$, where $\bm w^\star$ contains the true weights from Barabasi-Albert graphs of degree one and modular graphs.
 The number of nodes in the Barabasi-Albert graph and modular graph is $p=50$ and $100$, respectively.
 The weights associated with positive edges in both Barabasi-Albert graph and modular graph are uniformly sampled from $U(2, 5)$.
-The modular graph is generated randomly with probabilities of intra-module and inter-module connections $0.25$ and $0.005$, respectively.
+The modular graph is generated with probabilities of intra-module and inter-module connections $0.25$ and $0.005$, respectively.
 The sample covariance matrix is constructed by $\bm S = \frac{1}{n} \bm X \bm X^{\top}$, where $n$ is the number of samples.

-The curves in Figures~\ref{fig:sparsity-lambda}, \ref{fig:sparsity-alpha}, \ref{fig:sparsity-lambda-modular} and \ref{fig:sparsity-alpha-modular} are the results of an average of $100$ Monte Carlo realizations and the shaded areas around the curves represent the one-standard deviation confidence interval.
+The curves in Figures~\ref{fig:sparsity-lambda}, \ref{fig:sparsity-alpha}, \ref{fig:sparsity-lambda-modular} and \ref{fig:sparsity-alpha-modular} are the results of an average of $100$ Monte Carlo realizations and the shaded areas represent the one-standard deviation confidence interval.